rbachawal/project1/cortexstyle.md

   * Avoid implicit field initialization using designated initializers;

-      (Rationale: it helps to find all struct field usage and it documents default value of the field.);
+      (Rationale: it helps to find all struct field usage and it documents the default value of the field.);

   * Use enums to define numerical constants: